Sami Ullah Chaudhary: Early life and education

-He was born on 21 October 1968 in Bahawalpur, Pakistan.
+He was born on 21 October 1968 in Arain family in Bahawalpur, Pakistan.

 He received a degree of Bachelor of Commerce from Commerce College, Bahawalpur in 1989.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-222 (Bahawalpur-V) in 1997 Pakistani general election.
-He received 29,005 votes and Malik Habibullah Bhutta, a candidate of Pakistan Peoples Party (PPP).
+He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Muslim League (N) (PML-N) from PP-222 (Bahawalpur-V) in the 1997 Pakistani general election.
+He received 29,005 votes and Malik Habibullah Bhutta, a candidate of the Pakistan Peoples Party (PPP).

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PP-246 (Bahawalpur-II) in 2018 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-246 (Bahawalpur-II) in the 2018 Punjab provincial election.

-On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar and was appointed as Provincial Minister of Punjab for food.
+On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Usman Buzdar and was appointed as Provincial Minister of Punjab for food.

-On 6 April 2020 he resigned as the Food Minister of Punjab following the FIA reports on sugar and flour crisis suggesting that the Punjab Food Ministry was inefficient in handling the sugar and flour crisis.
+On 6 April 2020 he resigned as the Food Minister of Punjab following the FIA reports on sugar and flour crisis suggesting that the Punjab Food Ministry was inefficient in handling the crisis.

+He is running for a seat in the Provincial Assembly from PP-254 Bahawalpur-X as a candidate of the PTI in the 2024 Punjab provincial election.